RobustFieldAutonomyLab/LeGO-LOAM/README.md

 ```
 rosbag play *.bag --clock --topic /velodyne_points /imu/data
 ```
 Notes: Though /imu/data is optinal, it can improve estimation accuracy greatly if provided.
-Some sample bags can be downloaded from [here](https://github.com/RobustFieldAutonomyLab/jackal_dataset_20170608)
+Some sample bags can be downloaded from [here](https://github.com/RobustFieldAutonomyLab/jackal_dataset_20170608) If your IMU frame doesn't align with Velodyne frame, use of IMU data will cause significant drift.

 ## Cite *LeGO-LOAM*